thinkercache/synth-rff-300/README.md

 This dataset contains 300 images.

-The This dataset is available at https://drive.google.com/drive/folders/1LOd
+The This dataset is available at Google-drive link[https://drive.google.com/drive/u/0/folders/1LOdmSQElfn6XmMD1777ot46mrQKec4Zw]